DarkForte/LowPoly/docs/README.md

 As shown in the above graph, each part of the GPU computation time grows linearly with the picture size.
 The number of vertices doesn't influence the speed in our implementation.

 ![](pi.png)

-Above image shows a breakdown of running time on three pictures.
+The above image shows a breakdown of running time on three pictures.
 DT computation accounts for the largest part for all of them.

 ![](time-vertices.png)
 The above image shows that the overall algorithm is not sensitive to number of edges.
 We tested on 1080p image and number of vertices ranges from 1x to 500x.
 But we do observe a decrease in render time (from 8.19 to 4.81) as number of vertices increase.
 The reason is as number of vertices increase, the number of triangles also increase.
 This will result in smaller average triangle size.
 As triangle size gets smaller, the search area of each thread gets smaller.
 And most importantly, as the seach area gets smaller, the number of "not in triangle" pixels searched by each thread decrease, which results in the speedup.